-An initial Physiotherapy appointment involves a thorough assessment followed by diagnosis and then treatment.
+An initial Physiotherapy appointment involves a thorough assessment followed by a ‘working’ or ‘differential diagnosis’ and then treatment.

-Massage Therapy does not involve any assessment or diagnosis.
+Massage Therapy does not involve any detailed assessment or diagnosis.

 When you definitely need to see a Physiotherapist:

 – If you have had a specific injury leading to pain in the area or are worried you have sustained a more serious injury and you would like further assessment regarding specific diagnosis and then advice on management and treatment options

 – If you have had massages before for the same problem and they have not helped and in particular if your pain is not improving

 – If you have seen another health professional who has referred you to, or advised you to see a Physiotherapist

 When you definitely need to see a Massage Therapist: